 The cited articles and materials show that Dioxins are commonly known to cause a disruption in the endocrine system of animals, including humans, and further that exposure has been shown to cause an increased risk for diabetes.
 Specifically, the Congressionally sponsored National Academy of Sciences study of Veterans and Agent Orange showed "an association between exposure to the herbicides used in Vietnam or the contaminant dioxin and type 2 diabetes."
 The medical opinion of Dr. Edelman indicated that it is at least as likely as not that the exposure to Agent Orange (dioxin) is etiologically related to the veteran's current diabetes.
-The documentary evidence, together with the informative regulatory language cited by the veteran's counsel, is considered to evidence makes it clear that the veterans type 2 diabetes is causally related to his exposure to Dioxin while in service.
+The documentary evidence, together with the informative regulatory language cited by the veteran's counsel, is considered to much a medical opinion by Dr. Edelman, and further, the combination of all of this evidence makes it clear that the veterans type 2 diabetes is causally related to his exposure to Dioxin while in service.
 Therefore, service connection for diabetes melli type 2, is considered warranted.
 The effective date is 03-07-07, the date of claim wit continuous prosecution.